lakshit07/predictive-typing/smoothing/README.md

 make all
 ```

-* To run the client either open *index.html* or hit  http://localhost/8000 on the browser
+* To run the client either open *index.html* on the browser